NatLibFi/RecordManager/README.md

 - Minimum supported PHP version is 7.3.
 - Composer is required for dependencies.
 Run `composer install` (or `php /path/to/composer.phar install`) in the directory where RecordManager is installed.
-- The following PHP modules are required: xml, xslt, mbstring, intl
+- The following PHP extensions are required: xml, xslt, mbstring, intl
-- The following PECL module is required for MongoDB support: mongodb
+- For MongoDB support, the mongodb PECL module is required (see below for examples on installation).
+MongoDB is recommended for a large number of records (typically tens of millions), though it may require more system resources than MySQL or MariaDB.
 - With MongoDB, the minimum supported version is 3.6.
-Older versions may still work, but `session = false` needs to be specified in recordmanager.ini.

 ## Upgrading